Professionals Consumers Housing Observer About

 One of the objectives of MLI Select is to support the preservation and the creation for accessible rental housing across the country.

-The commitment to accessibility is based on the number of units that are considered accessible in accordance with the CSA standard B651-18, the principals of universal design or meet Rick Hansen Certification standards.
+• The commitment to accessibility is based on the number of units that are considered accessible in accordance with the CSA standard B651:23, the principals of universal design or meet Rick Hansen Foundation Accessibility Certification v.4.0 standards.

-Projects must also be 100% visitable and all common areas within the building must be barrier free, each in accordance with the CSA standard B651-2018.
+All units in the project (ie., both accessible and non-accessible units) must be 100% visitable* and all common areas within the Project must be barrier free, each in accordance with the CSA standard B651-2023.

 We will use a signed attestation that supports the commitment to achieving the accessibility criteria, or confirmation of achievement within the permitted timeframe.
 Attestations are to be completed by an architect or designated accessibility consultant and submitted at time of application.